soo-park/organza/README.md

-Server side controlls search and pagination.
-The four-filter search use only one query by utilizing lazy-query of SQLAlchemy to save number of queries.
+Server side controls search and pagination.
+The four-filter search use only one query by utilizing lazy-query of SQLAlchemy to save a number of queries.

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/search.gif?raw=true "Optional Title")